qhjqhj00/SIGIR2021-Pchatbot/README.md

 We construct two standard dataset from Pchatbot for both generation-based and retrieval-based tasks, named PchatbotW-R and PchatbotW-G. The two datasets can be directly used in coressponding dialogue tasks.
+We will release the standard dataset then.
 Their statistics are shown in the following table:

 |                               | PchatbotW-R | PchatbotW-G |
 | ----------------------------- | ----------- | ----------- |